ArtieBots/Artie/artie00/bom.md

-# Bill of Materials
+# Bill of Materials for Artie00

 Some parts just can't be built :disappointed:

-Here's the list of things you have to buy.
-I try to keep this as up-to-date as possible.
+Here's the list of things you have to buy for Artie00.
+Locate the release you are building in this file.
+The first release is Artie Aardvark.

 ## Artie Aardvark